madroxdupe42/peacefulscience.org/content/articles/gregg-davidson-resurrection-dawkins.md

 To those who invite the relational presence of God into their lives, eyes are opened to see.
 In *this* light, more resplendent than the sun, the truth of the resurrection does not just appear possible to me, but an evidential certainty.

-{{< amazon `B081764R2V` >}}
+Note: This article was updated on April 10, 2020 at the author's request to more accurately describe the contents of [The Blind Watchmaker](https://www.amazon.com/Blind-Watchmaker-Evidence-Evolution-Universe-ebook/dp/B014LJE1HI), which is not best described as "a tome dedicated to replacing antiquated religious belief with faith in science."
+We are [grateful to readers on the forum](https://discourse.peacefulscience.org/t/how-to-read-the-blind-watchmaker/10130) for pointing this oversight out to us.

-*Note: This article was updated on April 10, 2020 at the author's request to more accurately describe the contents of [The Blind Watchmaker](https://www.amazon.com/Blind-Watchmaker-Evidence-Evolution-Universe-ebook/dp/B014LJE1HI), which is not best described as "a tome dedicated to replacing antiquated religious belief with faith in science."
-We are [grateful to readers on the forum](https://discourse.peacefulscience.org/t/how-to-read-the-blind-watchmaker/10130) for pointing this oversight out to us.*
+{.editor-note}